performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Basic ``pmie`` Usage
 --------------------

-pmie toolbasic examplesThis section presents and explains some basic examples of ``pmie`` usage.
+This section presents and explains some basic examples of ``pmie`` usage.
 The ``pmie`` tool accepts the common PCP command line arguments, as described in `Common Conventions and Arguments <#LE94335-PARENT>`__.
 In addition, ``pmie`` accepts the